prometheusresearch/baseline-codebase/src/rex.forms/README.rst

     all resources referenced by Form configurations (e.g., Audio files) that start with a ``/``.
 If not specified, it defaults to ``None``.

+``forms_presentation_adaptors``
+    This setting is a mapping of channel IDs to lists of PresentationAdaptor names.
+It allows you to specify which PresentationAdaptors to apply to the Channels in the system.
+If not specified, it contains no mappings.

 JavaScript Components
 =====================